AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

   * Flexibility: we will internally invoice in a way compliant with Academy guidelines, and can adjust our service based on the time period you need.
-You don't have to decide the time period in advance (only follow your submitted budget).
-Our work will be divided up however is useful to you.
+You don't have to decide the time period in advance (only follow your submitted budget), and the best person can always work on each part of the problem.

 * As a RSE salary: